dominodatalab/domino-code-assist-docs/docs/install.md

     4. Confirm that the `requirements.txt` file has been successfully uploaded.
     <img class="screenshot" src="../screenshots/requirements-location.png">

-    Now create a new _Jupyter_ or _JupyterLab_ workspace with and the LCA button will be available.
+    Now create a new _Jupyter_ or _JupyterLab_ workspace with and the Code Assist button will be available.

 === "R"